 In fact, average lifespans today are higher than they have ever been in human history.

-Nonetheless, there are pros and cons of technology in healthcare, and this article will outline several key disadvantages of technology in healthcare.
+There are many benefits to AI and other technology in healthcare, but this article will focus on outlining several key disadvantages of technology in healthcare.

-Cloud connectivity powers much of these data capabilities and has created the category of cloud-connected medical devices.
+Cloud computing in healthcare powers much of these data capabilities and has created the category of cloud-connected medical devices and related software.
 The idea of devices with sensors that can communicate with other devices and systems is often referred to as the internet of things (or IoT).

 It opens up the potential risk for data to be accessed by third parties.
 Whether intentionally breached by malicious actors or accidentally exposed, cases abound of patient data making its way into the wrong hands.